 Per the supplier, 1% Epitensive is a plant Epidermal Growth Factor that helps regenerate the skin and improve wrinkles and skin roughness.

 This gentle serum is ideal for all skin types and can be used twice a day.
-While pure vitamin C shouldn’t be used with certain potent actives, this vitamin C derivative can be used with other strong actives like niacinamide, AHAs/BHAs, and retinol.
+While you shouldn’t use pure vitamin C with certain potent actives, this vitamin C derivative can be used with other potent actives like niacinamide, AHAs/BHAs, and retinol.

 CeraVe Skin Renewing Vitamin C Serum contains 10% pure l-ascorbic acid (pure vitamin C), three essential ceramides, hyaluronic acid in the form of sodium hyaluronate, and vitamin B5.